soumitra74/zuzu-poc/README.md

 High priority
 1. Create folder structure in S3.
 Move processed files to a different folder in S3
 	a. alternatively, rename the file to .processing and .processed in S3
-	b. also check in db whether the file is already processed
+	b. also check in db whether the file is already processed -- DONE
 	c. use a date filter -- DONE
 2. Create auth layer: Simple Role-Based API Keys -- DONE
 3. Fix unit tests (mocking of S3Client) -- DONE